AllieLerbs/AliciaRaber/README.md

-- 👋 Hi, I’m @AliciaRaber
+- 👋 Hi, I’m @Lisha
 - 👀 I’m interested in SORMAS
 - 🌱 I’m currently learning everything I can to support other people
-- 💞️ I’m looking to collaborate on SORMAS/HZI/Helmholtz or health relate companies
+- 💞️ I’m looking to collaborate on SORMAS/HZI/Helmholtz
 - 📫 How to reach me aliciaraber76@gmail.com
 - Mobile (private) 01746469881
-- Tiktok: @meonmondays
-- 🏳️‍⚧ and proud